 Today, the situation is very different.
 Renting a flat has become the new modus vivendi, in particular in the cities.
 The reason is not the alleged impoverishment of the population.
 Actually, the reality is quite different.
-Madrid or Barcelona apartment renting, for example, is extremely attractive Rents in Barcelona or Madrid, for example, have mainly attracted small and large investors.
+Madrid or Barcelona apartment renting, for example, is extremely attractive.
+Rents in Barcelona or Madrid, for example, have come to the attention of small and large investors alike.

 There are several factors that explain this shift.

 The economic factor comes first in mind.
 A direct result of the housing market crash and the credit restrictions.
 Second, the new tax measures and regulatory changes no longer incentivise ownership.